- What do I need to know about pain control?

 Medicines used to relieve pain

 The type of medicine and the way the medicine is given depend on the type and cause of pain.
-For example, chronic pain is best relieved by methods that deliver a steady dose of pain medicine over a long period of time, such as a patch that releases medicine through the skin or slow-release pills.
-On the other hand, breakthrough pain is best treated with medicines that work fast (quick release), but stay in the body only for a short time.
+For example, chronic pain is best relieved by methods that deliver a steady dose of pain medicine over a long period of time, such as a patch that releases medicine through the skin or slow (extended)-release pills.
+On the other hand, breakthrough pain is best treated with medicines that work fast (quick release), and stay in the body only for a short time.
 Below is an overview of the types of medicines used to relieve pain.
-More detailed explanations can be found under “Which medicines will I be given?” in the section called “Common questions about taking pain medicines.”

 For mild to moderate pain

 You can buy many of these over the counter (without a prescription).
 For others, you need a prescription.
 Check with your doctor before using these medicines.
 NSAIDs can slow blood clotting.
 This may be a problem if you’re having surgery or getting chemotherapy.
-NSAIDs may also cause harmful effects if you take them while you take certain other medicines.
+NSAIDs and acetaminophen may also affect other parts of the body and may interact with other medicines.

 For moderate to severe pain

 You need a written prescription for these medicines.
-Non-opioids may be used along with opioids for moderate to severe pain to get the best effect.
+Non-opioids may be used along with opioids for moderate to severe pain.

 For breakthrough pain

-Rapid-onset opioids: Fast-acting oral morphine; fentanyl in a lozenge or “sucker” form (These forms of fentanyl are absorbed from your mouth as you suck on them – they are not swallowed.)
+Rapid-onset opioids: Fast-acting oral morphine; fentanyl in a lozenge, “sucker,” or under-the-tongue spray (These forms of fentanyl are absorbed from your mouth – they are not swallowed.)

 You need a written prescription for these medicines.
-A short-acting opioid, which relieves breakthrough pain quickly, is often used with a long-acting opioid for chronic pain.
+A short-acting opioid, which relieves breakthrough pain quickly, is often used with a long-acting opioid.

 For tingling and burning pain

 You need a prescription for these medicines.
 Antidepressants are prescribed to relieve certain types of pain.
-Taking an antidepressant does not mean that you are depressed or have a mental illness.
+Taking an antidepressant does not mean that you’re depressed or have a mental illness.

 You need a prescription for these medicines.
 Despite the name, anti-convulsants are not only used for convulsions (seizures), but also to control burning and tingling (nerve) pain.